Phishing Awareness Training: 8 Things Your Employees Should Understand

 Brand logos and trademarks are no guarantee that an email is real.
 These images are public and can be downloaded from the internet or easily replicated.
 Even antivirus badges can be inserted into emails to persuade victims into thinking an email is from a legitimate source.

 Dealing with the repercussions of a phishing attack is not only time consuming but costly.
 One careless click has the potential to compromise your entire network, so it is important that everyone works as a team to protect the company.
 Make sure there is a system in place to report attacks, and make sure all of your employees understand how important it is to follow through in reporting it.

-While structured annual or semiannual cybersecurity awareness training is recommended, employees should also receive on-the-fly phishing awareness training when an attack occurs.
+While structured annual or semiannual cybersecurity awareness training is recommended, employees should also receive on-the-fly phishing awareness training to fill the awareness gap.
 If an employee clicks on a phishing link, they should receive immediate feedback and additional training.
 Review the email with them, show them the red flags and indicators they missed, and provide additional training materials to help them avoid being phished in the future.